-The one-year Master's Programme in Wind Power Project Management emphasises applied knowledge through frequent guest lectures provided by experts and by using state of the art simulation and planning methods as well as excursions to wind farms and into wind turbines.
-This programme lays the foundation for and opens the door into the wind power industry.
+The one-year Master's Programme in Wind Power Project Management emphasises the application of knowledge through frequent guest lectures with industry and academic experts, state of the art simulations and planning methods as well as site visits to wind farms and wind turbines.
+This range of activities and experiences will increase your attractiveness in the job market and prepare you for a career in the wind power industry.

-Critical thinking and skills in oral and written communication are equal elements of professional competence and important parts of the curriculum.
-These skills are practiced throughout the programme and applied in the thesis where you will independently conduct research.
+Critical thinking as well as oral and written communication skills are equally crucial elements of professional competence and are therefore integral components of your curriculum.
+You will develop and practice these skills throughout the programme and they will be put to good use in your thesis work where you will conduct independent research.

 During the programme you can expect to:

-combine technology and management from both natural and social science
+combine technology and management from the perspectives of both natural and social sciences,

 The programme leads to a Master of Science (60 credits) with Wind Power Project Management as the main field of study.